writeson/fastapi_presentation/README.md

 I think a bigger problem is handling collections of things.
 An API endpoint like this: `api/v1/things` returns a collection.
 In any reasonably sized database, the collection of "things" could be pretty large.
 This example application handles that by providing `offset` and `limit` query string parameters with default values of 0 and 10, respectively.
 The response from the endpoint is a list of things constrained by the `offset` and `limit` values.
 However, it doesn't tell you anything about the total size of the collection or how to paginate it in a presentation.

 This is an opportunity to include metadata about the data in the API response.
 The metadata about a response would vary depending on the response.
-For example, a create thing response metadata would include location information about the newly created thing's API URL.
-A collection of things response metadata would consist of pagination information about the collection: current page number, the total number of pages based on the `offset` and `limit`, and the total number of things in the collection.
+For example, the create thing response metadata would include location information about the newly created thing's API URL.
+The collection of things response metadata would consist of pagination information about the collection: current page number, the total number of pages based on the `offset` and `limit`, and the total number of things in the collection.

 This is where the `MetaData*` and  `Combined*` class models, as well as custom middleware, come into play in the example application.